Staff at UAR

 Hannah Hobson Communications and Policy Officer

 Tom joined UAR in 2013 having already been involved in many of the issues surrounding animal research.
 In 2006, Tom was a key member of the Pro-Test movement which stood up to antivivisectionists in Oxford.
-Tom runs the campaigns side of UAR, but also spends much time supporting member institutions in their reactive communications around the issue.
+Tom focuses on supporting member institutions in their proactive and reactive communications around the issue.
 He is regularly a spokesman for UAR on radio and TV.

 Agnes Jawara Office Manager